-6.1.4.1 Authentication Failure handling (FIA AFL.1)
+6.1.4.1 Authentication Failure handling (FIA\AFL.1)

-- FIA_AFL.1.1 The TSF shall detect when an administrator configurable positive integer within [0..255] of consecutive unsuccessful authentication attempts occur related to failure of a BAC Authentication. - FIA_AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall block the BAC cryptographic key.
+- FIA\AFL.1.1 The TSF shall detect when an administrator configurable positive integer within [0..255] of consecutive unsuccessful authentication attempts occur related to failure of a BAC Authentication. - FIA\AFL.1.2 When the defined number of unsuccessful authentication attempts has been met, the TSF shall send the response to the authentication request with exponentially increasing time delays until the correct password is used.

-Application note: The terminal challenge eIFD and the TSF response eICC are described in [16], Appendix C. The refinement by inclusion of the word "consecutive" allows the TSF to return to normal operation of the BAC authentication protocol (without time out) after successful run of the BAC authentication protocol.
+Application note: The terminal challenge eIFD and the TSF response eICC are described in [8], Appendix C. The refinement by inclusion of the word "consecutive" allows the TSF to return to normal operation of the BAC authentication protocol (without time out) after successful run of the BAC authentication protocol.
 The unsuccessful authentication attempt shall be stored in non-volatile memory in the TOE thus the "consecutive unsuccessful authentication attempts" are count independent on power-on sessions but reset to zero after successful authentication only.

-6.1.4.2 Authentication Proof of Identity (FIA_API.1)
+6.1.4.2 Authentication Proof of Identity (FIA\API.1)

-FIA_API.1.1 The TSF shall provide an Active Authentication Protocol according to [15] to prove the identity of the TOE.
+FIA\API.1.1 The TSF shall provide an Active Authentication Protocol according to [7] to prove the identity of the TOE.

-Application note: The TOE may implement the Active Authentication Mechanism specified in [15] Part 1 Appendix 4 to section IV.
+Application note: The TOE may implement the Active Authentication Mechanism specified in [7] Part 1 Appendix 4 to section IV.
 This mechanism is a challenge response protocol where TOE challenge response is calculated being digital signature over the terminal's 8 bytes nonce.

-6.1.4.3 Timing of authentication (FIA UAU.1)
+6.1.4.3 Timing of authentication (FIA\UAU.1)

-- FIA_UAU.1.1 The TSF shall allow - 1. to read the Initialization Data in Phase 2 "Manufacturing", - 2. to read the random identifier in Phase 3 "Personalization of the MRTD", - 3. to read the random identifier in Phase 4 "Operational Use" on behalf of the user to be performed before the user is authenticated. - FIA_UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.
+FIA\UAU.1.1 The TSF shall allow

+- 1. to read the Initialization Data in Phase 2 "Manufacturing", - 2. to read the random identifier in Phase 3 "Personalization of the MRTD".

+3. to read the random identifier in Phase 4 "Operational Use" on behalf of the user to be performed before the user is authenticated.

+FIA\UAU.1.2 The TSF shall require each user to be successfully authenticated before allowing any other TSF-mediated actions on behalf of that user.